AryaV14/Nirav-web/README.md

-Testing the web version of the Nirav app.
+Testing the web version of 'Nirav' app.